 Heart rate variability is one of the more confusing metrics tracked by fitness wearables today.
-However, it is also one of the most useful and important when it comes to tracking your recovery and general health.
+However, it is also one of the most useful and important metrics for monitoring your recovery and general health.
 So, what is heart rate variability?
 Why does it matter?
 Read on, and all shall be revealed!

 Heart rate variability (HRV) can be tricky to get your head around because it seems counterintuitive.
 We’re used to thinking that a steady heart rate is a good thing.
 Yet, heart rate variability seems to say the opposite.
 The greater your heart rate variability, the healthier you are!
 So, what’s going on here?

 To understand heart rate variability, we first need to understand parasympathetic tone.
 Don’t worry.
 It’s not as confusing as it sounds.

 Your autonomic nervous system (ANS) is the part of your nervous system that controls everything that happens “automatically” (excluding reflexes and some other functions, but this generalization mostly holds true).
 Therefore, your ANS is in charge of things like breathing, digestion, pupillary response, urination, and heart rate.